diversen/minimal-cli-framework/README.md

     php test/test.php echo -u README.md

-Which will output the file in uppercase
+Which also will output the file in uppercase

 # Helpers